DamianK/quickflask/README.md

 ## Developing your application

-*quickflask* is built in such a way that you can easily integrate extensions, Blueprints, tests etc. The files are commented to help you out with this.
+*quickflask* is built in such a way that you can easily integrate extensions, blueprints, tests etc. The files are commented to help you out with this.

+## Contact me

+If you have any comments, suggestions or ideas to improve this, please contact me!